 Lies They Tell Transitioning Veterans, Part 3: Veterans Career Fairs Don’t Work

 This is the third in a series.
 In this segment, we explore the myth that veteran career fairs are an ineffective waste of time.
-As CEO of the nation’s leading producer of veteran career fairs, I have heard from some veteran candidates that their transition classes discouraged them from attending events.
-This is classic bad advice that I will put to rest in this article.
+This is classic bad advice that will be put to rest in this article.

 Well run veteran career fairs are a great way to establish contacts and relationships, obtain information about opportunities and directly apply for jobs.
 You will not likely achieve all of these objectives at each table, but if you work the fair with a plan and the right attitude, it will be a critical component of an effective job search effort.

 Here are some of the misconceptions that lead veterans astray from making the most of career fairs:

 “The employers are not serious about hiring.
 They only want to ‘wave the flag.’”
 Just because a company does not seem interested in you does not mean they are not serious about veteran hiring.
 Companies pay $1,295 to attend a RecruitMilitary career fair and they have to pay the salaries of two or more employees for the day.
 Why would they do this if they did not want to hire real veterans?
 There are far cheaper and ostentatious ways to show support for the troops than attending career fairs.
 Recruiters attend veteran career fairs because they suspect or know that veterans are the answer to one or more of their talent needs.
 All organizations need great people; veterans are great people; and therefore all organizations need veterans.